 HI!
-My name is Jennifer.
-I am happily married to my sweetheart of 19 years.
-We have been married for over 16.
-He has a son from a previous marriage who is now married and we are so blessed to have welcomed our first grandson into the world July 2013 and our first granddaughter in November of 2015.
-We have 3 cats and 1 dog (my littles) and we live in a small town in rural Nebraska.
+I am happily married to my sweetheart of 25 years.
+We have been married for over 22.
+He has a son from a previous marriage who is married and we are so blessed to have welcomed our first grandson into the world July 2013 and our first granddaughter in November of 2015.
+We have 3 cats, 5 chickens, and we live in a small town in rural Nebraska.

 I am a graphic and web designer by trade, but also love photography, cooking, baking, crafting, sewing, shooting, kayaking, painting, and so much more.
 I am a quiet person until I get to know you, then... watch out! :) I love to laugh with my friends, I like to listen to loud music, and I love spending time with my hubby and littles.
 My friends have come to find out that I will probably try anything once.
 In the last couple of years I have done so many "firsts", some good and some not-so-good.
 Rode in a helicopter, eaten goat, milked a cow, made cheese, learned how to sew, worked as the main maintenance person for 31 units, painted with oils, grown our own organic food, had a pumpkin patch, mourned the loss of my best friend, helped start a church, held a baby goat and had it fall asleep in my arms, made my first blueberry pie including making the crust from scratch, kayaking, went to and photographed a branding, weighed my heaviest, rode on the back of my husbands motorcycle, had 2 baby calves (only hours old) fall asleep cuddled up against me, made my own pizza dough, made bread not using a bread machine, made butter, shaved my head to a Mohawk and then the whole thing, fell in love with our grandson, made retro collars for goats, and so many more.